iterative/dvc.org/content/docs/command-reference/checkout.md

 command synchronizes the workspace data with the tracked file contents specified in the current `.dvc` and `dvc.lock` files.

-`dvc checkout` is useful, for example, after `git clone`, `git checkout`, or any other operation that changes the DVC files in the <abbr>workspace</abbr> (when using Git in the <abbr>project</abbr>).
-This allows to restore different versions of DVC-tracked files and directories.
+`dvc checkout` is useful, for example, when using Git in the
+<abbr>project</abbr>, after `git clone`, `git checkout`, or any other operation
+that changes the DVC files in the workspace.

 💡 For convenience, a Git hook is available to automate running `dvc checkout` after `git checkout`.
 See the